Alopecia areata

 How can alopecia areata be treated?

 People with mild alopecia areata may not require treatment as their hair may regrow on its own.
-There is currently no cure for this condition and the aim of treatments is to help with symptoms of hair loss.
+There is currently no cure for this condition, and the aim of treatment is to help with symptoms of hair loss.
 Some treatments can induce hair growth, though none can alter the overall course of the disease.

 The treatments that can be considered depend on the severity of hair loss.
 This should be discussed with your healthcare professional.

-• Wigs/ hair pieces and Camouflage/ cosmetics.
-Wigs/ hair pieces can be a vital treatment for some patients in helping them regain confidence.
+• Wigs/ hair pieces can be a vital treatment for some patients in helping them regain confidence.
 The availability and provision of wigs are very variable across the UK.
 Alopecia UK and the British Association of Dermatologists have tried to address this by creating a Charter for Best Practice for NHS Wig Provision.
 This charter advocates for all patients with alopecia who require a wig to be offered a minimum of x2 acrylic wigs a year.

 Topical treatments applied on the skin